-This is a 1-credit-hour course.
-According to Ohio State policy (go.osu.edu/credithours), students should expect around 3 hours of engagement with the class each week to receive a grade of (C) average.
+This is a 1-credit-hour, 7-week course.
+According to Ohio State policy (go.osu.edu/credithours), students should expect around 6 hours of engagement with the class (including approx. 2 hours of regular and substantive interaction with the instructor) each week to receive a grade of (C) average.
 Actual hours spent will vary by student learning habits and the assignments each week.